VinitKumar01/2025-Daily-Code-Logs/README.md

 7-8-2025 || Learnt some basics of system design also made some improvement commits to truckspark website.

 8-8-2025 || Learnt more about databases, transactions, isolation, database scaling both vertical and horizontal, sharding, partitioning, caching etc.

+9-8-2025 || Learnt more about different types of databases like relational, document type, key-value type, graph type and also made a commit to truckspark website.